-- submission of an official high school transcript and/or GED, unless there is a prior college transcript; - a GPA of 2.00 or higher on a 4.00 scale for any education completed during the past 5 years with an official college transcript from all colleges/universities attended; (Applicants to the Associate of Arts in General Studies program may be enrolled without submission of official transcripts from all colleges/universities attended.
+- confirmation of high school graduation or equivalency (i.e., official high school transcript, GED, or prior official college transcript); - a GPA of 2.00 or higher on a 4.00 scale for any education completed during the past 5 years with an official college transcript from all colleges/universities attended; (Applicants to the Associate of Arts in General Studies program may be enrolled without submission of official transcripts from all colleges/universities attended.
 However, in order for a student to remain enrolled in the program, all official transcripts must be submitted by no later than the end of the student's second course.
-A minimum GPA of 2.00 for all prior coursework completed will also not apply to students admitted to the Associate of Arts in General Studies program.)

-completed online application and Registration Agreement Form.
+A minimum GPA of 2.00 for all prior coursework completed will also not apply to students admitted to the Associate of Arts in General Studies program.) - completed online application and Registration Agreement Form.